 So rather than articulate something that can only be temporary and incomplete, because I am always changing my mind, I am more attracted to the thinking of Psychologist, Dr. Jordan Peterson who suggests;

 Think, learn and talk & get yourself strong enough so you can stand up for what you think is true – that’s not what is true because what the hell do you know?
-You don’t know a damn thing – everything you say is gunna be stupid but you have to say it in order to be corrected and maybe you won’t be so dumb and then maybe other people won’t be either and we can muddle through a little longer without having everything fall apart.
+You lack knowledge – every statement you make may sound foolish, but you must express yourself to receive corrections.
+This process may prevent further ignorance, benefiting both you and others, allowing us to navigate challenges without everything unraveling.

 This forum provides an opportunity for me to frame myself up as an expert.
 But I would rather not.
 Not because I am modest, the humility I muster does not come easily.
 After 20 years in the injury support arena I find myself easily seduced by the idea that I am an expert.
 What a comfortable little space that is.
 It takes considerable cognitive effort to keep raising doubts and remind myself that I am a student.
 Conveniently in this endeavour, I am also a father, a role that provides a fertile environment for raising awareness of one’s fallibility and biases.